PerfectlySoft/PerfectDocs/README.md

 [![Gitter](https://badges.gitter.im/PerfectlySoft/PerfectDocs.svg)](https://gitter.im/PerfectlySoft/PerfectDocs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Reference and documentation for core Perfect library.
+Reference and documentation for the Perfect library.

+## Issues

+We are transitioning to using JIRA for all bugs and support related issues, therefore the GitHub issues has been disabled.

+If you find a mistake, bug, or any other helpful suggestion you'd like to make on the docs please head over to [http://jira.perfect.org:8080/](http://jira.perfect.org:8080/) and raise it.

 ## Contributing

 We welcome contributions to the documentation, small or large!
 If you have additions, errata or general corrections or suggestions please create a pull request.

-If you would like to write a chapter, please join the [Gitter channel](https://gitter.im/PerfectlySoft/PerfectDocs?utm_source=share-link&utm_medium=link&utm_campaign=share-link) and put up your hand for that section.
-Sections that still need completion do have stub files but are empty save the header title.

 We have a system (yet to be released) that picks up the markdown files dynamically from this repository and incorporates them in an HTML docs site.
 This will go live shortly.